AnneClaireK/topic-modeling-proteomics/README.md

 Valle, F., Osella, M., & Caselle, M. (2022).
 Multiomics topic modeling for breast cancer classification.
 Cancers, 14(5), 1150. https://doi.org/10.3390/cancers14051150

-Data used in this work is the pulic CPTAC data set available via the python package cptac https://pypi.org/project/cptac/, it includes bulk transcriptomics, proteomics & phosphoproteomics datasets as well as extensice clinical data for 11 cancer types.
+Data used in this work is the public CPTAC data set available via the python package cptac https://pypi.org/project/cptac/, it includes bulk transcriptomics, proteomics & phosphoproteomics datasets and extensive clinical data for 11 cancer types.
 The code in this repository only uses the Breast Cancer cohort (119 patients), but it can be applied to all other cohorts.
-Further clinical information for each cancer type cohort has been published can be used as further ressource, like in this case for the breast cancer (https://www.cell.com/cell/fulltext/S0092-8674(20)31400-8).
+Further clinical information for each cancer type cohort has been published and can be used as further resource, like in this case for breast cancer (https://www.cell.com/cell/fulltext/S0092-8674(20)31400-8).

 ## Structure of the tutorial